MurhafMoussa/coore/README.md

 #### Pagination Widget

-`CorePaginationWidget` provides a complete pagination solution with pull-to-refresh, load-more, skeleton loading, and error handling.
+`CorePaginationWidget` provides a complete pagination solution with pull-to-refresh, load-more, skeleton loading, and error handling. **Optimized for performance** with minimal rebuilds and efficient memory usage.

 ```dart
 CorePaginationWidget<User, PageMeta>(